Krebrov001/Concord-SciFi/chapters/Cosmic Corporate Ambitions.md

 “Best case: we replicate a Tau warp-drive or Empire hyperdrive within five years.
 Worst case: we trigger a first-contact incident.”

 **Marik:**
 *“If the cost of interstellar access is war, we’ll pay it.
 The next economy isn’t local — it’s galactic.
-We’re already obsolete the moment those empires set foot on Earth.”*
+We’re already obsolete the moment those empires set foot on CyberEarth.”*

 **Uehara:**
 “Project codename: **STELLAR LEAP.** Immediate allocation of 800 billion eddies in black funding.
 Assign ghost crews.
 Prioritize stealth over firepower.”